SKbarbon/swoopyui/README.md

 app(target=main, base_name=__name__)
 ```

-Are you ok now 🙃 ? fine lets start:
+Are you ok now 🙃 ?
+Lets start with the docs:

 - [The docs](https://github.com/SKbarbon/swoopyui/wiki)

+## Publishing
+1. Using xcode.

+You can use the xcode project template to publish to iOS, iPadOS, Mac (Designed for iPad) and Apple Vision (Designed for iPad) all of that by one project.
+Follow the guidelines here: [soon]()

+2. Using pyinstaller (For mac only).

+You can use this approach for faster publishing, but its not recomended becuase swoopyui does not fully support it, thats why it will work but so much slower at the starting.
 ## ⚠️ help and contribute wanted!!
-Hi, read the docs, be master at this, it will be quick and easy..

-I want help with:
-- Supporting iOS, we need to support iOS and iPadOS, so if you can help with this.
-- Add a secure connection strategy between the host and client.
+- A Secure connection strategy.

 Thanks, good luck..